Women and Epilepsy

 There are two main hormones that are predominant in women – estrogen and progesterone.
 These hormones play an important role in ovulation, menstruation, pregnancy and menopause.
 These hormones also permeate the brain and regulate the brains excitability.
 Estrogen can increase the brains excitability and progesterone decreases the brains excitability.
 A fall in progesterone occurs towards the end of the menstrual cycle which is when several women will notice an increase in seizures.
 Some woman notice an increase right around the time ovulation occurs when estrogen is high.
 This association of seizures with hormones is called catamenial epilepsy.
 Maintaining a seizure diary is the best way to help determine if there is a correlation or not.

 For women with epilepsy, the safest pregnancies are planned pregnancies.
 Although the chance of birth defects increases slightly from the use of anti-seizure medications, the risk is still low.
 Over 90% of pregnancies in women with epilepsy result in a healthy baby.
 However, it is very important for pregnant persons with epilepsy to visit their epileptologist every trimester to monitor your anti-seizure medication levels.

-We sat down with Dr. Prachi Parikh, our most recent faculty addition to the DCEC, to talk about some of the unique considerations for women with epilepsy as part of our Women and Neurology series.
+We sat down with Dr. Prachi Parikh, our most recent faculty addition to the DCEC, to talk about her passions and some of the unique considerations for women with epilepsy.